phaserjs/phaser/README.md

 * Fixed bug in gl.bindTexture which tried to use an undefined private var. (@photonstorm) (pixi.js 1.5.2 bug fix)
 * Fixed the 'short cut' version of Math.floor in setTransform if roundPixels is true. (@photonstorm) (pixi.js 1.5.2 bug fix)
 * SoundManager.boot will check to see if the AudioContext was created before carrying on (thanks @keyle, fix #669)
+* Fixed bug where move up and move down method in groups did not work (thanks @jonthulu, fix #684)
+* Fixed bug in Group.next when cursor is at the last child (thanks @jonthulu, fix #688)

 ToDo

 * Split P2 world bounds into different bodies to help the broad phase.

+p2.js v0.5.0

+* Added property .enableIslandSleeping to World.
+* Added property .useFrictionGravityOnZeroGravity to World.
+* Renamed .useWorldGravityForFrictionApproximation in World to .useWorldGravityAsFrictionGravity to keep things more uniform.
+* Sleep improvements.
+* Added property .frictionIterations to GSSolver, and removed .skipFrictionIterations.
+* Upgraded to gl-matrix 2.1.0.
+* Removed QuadTree.
+* Removed mat2.
+* Added Utils.extend.
+* Added methods .setStiffness and .setRelaxation methods to Constraint.
+* Removed properties .stiffness, .relaxation and .useGlobalEquationParameters from GSSolver.
+* Added methods .setGlobalStiffness, .setGlobalRelaxation, .setGlobalEquationParameters to World.
+* Renamed property .eps to .epsilon for Equation.
+* Removed property .useBoundingBoxes from NaiveBroadphase in favor of the new property .boundingVolumeType in Broadphase.
+* Added methods .getMaxForce and .setMaxForce to LockConstraint.
+* Changed property names .bi, .bj, .ni, .ri, .rj to .bodyA, .bodyB, .normalA, .contactPointA, .contactPointB in Equation, ContactEquation and FrictionEquation classes.
+* Removed IslandSolver in favor of the new property World.islandSplit.
+* Changed constructors of the Constraints so they all take an options object as last parameter.
+* Added property .collideConnected to Constraint.
+* Added property .islandSplit to World.
+* Added methods .disableBodyCollision and .enableBodyCollision to World.
+* Added properties .useWorldGravityForFrictionApproximation and .frictionGravity to World.
+* Added Heightfield class.
+* Removed properties .defaultFriction and .defaultRestitution from World, in favor of .defaultContactMaterial.
+* Added property .enabled to Equation.
+* Added property .surfaceVelocity to ContactMaterial.
+* Added property .sensor to Shape.
+* World now emits events 'beginContact', 'endContact' and 'preSolve'.
+* Added property .gravityScale to Body.
+* Renamed class SAP1DBroadphase to SAPBroadphase.
+* Added property .interpolatedPosition to Body`.
+* Added method .internalStep to World.
+* Added property .applyGravity to World.
+* Renamed method .computeC to .computeInvC in Equation, and made it compute the inverse.
+* Added static method Utils.splice.
+* Added property .world to Body.
+* Added property .fixedRotation to Body.
+* Added class AABB.
+* Added properties .aabb and .aabbNeedsUpdate to Body, as well as a method .updateAABB.
+* Added property .useBoundingBoxes to NaiveBroadphase.
+* Added static method Broadphase.aabbCheck.
+* Added method .computeAABB to Shape.
+* Added static method Broadphase.canCollide.
+* Body now inherits from EventEmitter, and dispatches events 'sleep','sleepy' and 'wakeup'.
+* Added properties .allowSleep, .sleepState, .sleepSpeedLimit, .sleepTimeLimit, .lastTimeSleepy as well as methods .sleep, .wakeUp and .sleepTick to Body.
+* Added enums Body.AWAKE, Body.SLEEPY, Body.SLEEPING.
+* Added property .enableBodySleeping to World.
+* Added options .disableRotationalLock, .lowerLimit, .upperLimit to PrismaticConstraint constructor.
+* Added methods .enableMotor, .disableMotor to PrismaticConstraint as well as properties .motorEnabled, .motorSpeed, .motorEquation.

 There is an extensive [Migration Guide](https://github.com/photonstorm/phaser/blob/master/resources/Migration%20Guide.md) available for those converting from Phaser 1.x to 2.x.
 In the guide we detail the API breaking changes and approach to our new physics system.